Wolverine2098/React-test/README.md

 - **Filter selective restaurants by name**: Search for restaurants by their name.
 - **About Us and Contact Us pages**: Navigate through our About Us and Contact Us pages using React Routing (ongoing development).
 - **Restaurant Details**: Click on a restaurant to view its menu and other details.(ongoing UI development)
+- **Displays whether the User is online**: check the header shows a green dot when the user is online

 While the data is being fetched, a shimmer UI ensures a smooth user experience.